dgcameron/dbms_cloud/README.md

 This documents a case study from work with a customer who had the following requirements (not strictly limited to dbms_cloud features):
 - Automated load that processes data from daily and weekl csv files in Object Storage.
-- Deletes the files once they are loaded.
+- Deletes the files once they are loaded (or optionally move to a new 'processed' bucket).
 - Log load processes.
 - Audit updates to data with information about what was changed and when.
 - Provide a dashboard that shows various daily, weekly and quarterly metrics current and prior measures, with logic that handles missing data points.